go-to-k/cls3/README.md

     - But in the Directory Buckets Mode for **S3 Express One Zone** (with `-d` option), you should specify the region.
 The mode is not available across regions.
 - -f, --force: optional
   - ForceMode (Delete the bucket together)
+    - If you specify this option with -t (--tableBucketsMode), it will delete not only the namespaces and the tables but also the table bucket itself.
 - -i, --interactive: optional
   - Interactive Mode for buckets selection
 - -o, --oldVersionsOnly: optional